 The kidneys play a pivotal role in storing and managing our chi, the basic life force energy that flows through the body.
 The kidneys act like batteries to keep the body going as we power through our days.
 If we don’t slow down during the season of hibernation the kidneys become taxed.
 It’s then we start to see imbalances which can build up to become more pronounced and lead to disease.
 See my video here on winter imbalances.

 According to TCM, when the kidneys are out of balance, the main emotional flavor is fear.
 This can manifest as holding on to things and people with a fear of letting go.
 Accentuated by the lack of brightness, dampness and cold, we can often feel depressed and anxious.
 Symptoms include low energy, moodiness, and fatigue.
-In these challenging times with lock downs and social distancing, these disturbances can be exaggerated.
-Gloom can be close to the surface for many of us, as well as other issues like lack of sleep and over eating causing weight gain.

 The energetic health of the kidneys rules the general health of the lower back, the reproductive organs, the urinary system, the lower intestinal tract, and all the fluid systems of the body, including joint lubrication.
 In fact, students check in with me about lower back sensitivities during winter more than any other time of the year.
 So, I wasn’t surprised to learn lower back issues can be associated with weak kidney chi.

 Here are some tips I’ve found helpful in my own life.
 Doing these simple practices regularly during winter can help clear emotional, physical and mental blockages in the winter body.
-You’ll sense balance has been restored with alleviation of the symptoms listed above and emotional capacity to access your innate gentleness, openness and kindness.

 Acupuncture

-Working with an acupuncturist can help nourish the kidney and bladder meridians as they are most likely to be out of balance this time of year.
+Working with an acupuncturist can help nourish the kidney and bladder meridians as they are the most likely to be out of balance this time of year.
 Acupuncture points go up the leg from the bottom of the foot, up the tummy and chest to underneath the collar bone.
-The badder meridian, one of the longest meridians in the body has 67 meridians located on it which make it a super highway in the meridian system.
+The bladder meridian, one of the longest meridians in the body has 67 meridians located on it which make it a super highway in the meridian system.
 It starts at the eye and goes up over the head, down along the spine, back of the leg to the outside of the foot by the little toe.

 Massage